lashhw/System-Software-Design-Implementation/hw1/write_up.md

 }
 ```

-The program constructs two masquerade rules, each specifying an original process name and a corresponding new name (one where the new name is longer than the original, and one where it is shorter).
+To test the module, the userspace program constructs two masquerade rules, each specifying an original process name and a corresponding new name (one where the new name is longer than the original, and one where it is shorter).

 These rules are packed into a request structure and sent to the kernel module via an `ioctl` call.